 There are both benefits and drawbacks to using a checking account to save money.
 Because checking accounts don’t usually set limits on withdrawals, rates tend to be lower than those for savings accounts.

-Still, online checking accounts can offer competitive yields, such as the 1.21 percent rate available at online bank EverBank.
+Still, online checking accounts can offer competitive yields, such as the 0.25 percent rate available with online bank EverBank’s YieldPledge checking account.
 Explore the benefits of internet banking and learn the best checking account interest rates in every state.

 13. Open a Short-Term CD Account